roboflow/inference/docs/enterprise/active-learning/active_learning.md

 ## Where to start?

 We suggest clients apply the following strategy to train their models.
-If it's applicable - start from a small, good quality dataset labeled manually (making sure that test set is representative for the problem to be solved) and train initial model.
+If it's applicable - start from a small, good quality dataset labeled manually (making sure that the test set is representative of the problem to be solved) and train initial model.
 Once that is done - deploy your model enabling Active Learning data collection and gradually increase the size of your dataset with data collected in production environment.